A is for Auto-Immune

 C is for Cross-Contact

 Cross-contact is very important to understand in living gluten-free to keep your body healthy.
 Cross-contact is when you mix gluten-free foods with gluten-filled foods.
 Using the same colander, toaster or cutting boards for both gluten-free and gluten-filled items causes cross-contact, or as some say, cross-contamination.
 A restaurant fryer used for both gluten-free and gluten-filled foods will cause cross-contact, meaning these foods are not safe for you to consume on a gluten-free diet.
-There are steps to take to eliminate cross-contamination in your kitchen that help create a safe and healthy space to cook and bake.
+There are certain steps to take to eliminate cross-contamination while dining in a restaurant to stay safe.
+(This is covered in depth in the Gluten-Free Formula: From Diet to Lifestyle Course)

 D is for Diagnosis